-Born in 1972 in Detroit, Michigan, Marshall Bruce Mathers, III, more commonly known as his rapping alias Eminem, spent most of his early life in the area known as 8 Mile, which separates Wayne County and more affluent counties to the north.
+Born in 1972 in Saint Joseph, Missouri, Marshall Bruce Mathers, III, more commonly known as his rapping alias Eminem, spent most of his early life in the Detroit, Michigan area known as 8 Mile, which separates Wayne County and more affluent counties to the north.

 Much of what people think they know about Eminem is what they learned from the semi-biographical movie "8 Mile," and while many of the events, locations, and music mirrors that of Marshal Mather's real life, it's a fictionalization that takes a lot of creative liberties with the retelling of becoming a famous rapper from Detroit's 8 Mile.